 Gemma Morgan– Care in Cambodia

-Childcare and volunteer work with Asian orphans is extremely varied.
-You can participate in the daily running of the orphanage which includes preparing meals, cleaning, doing laundry, and general building maintenance, or more direct childcare activities which includes teaching and spending time with the orphaned children.
-This more hands-on interaction with the orphans can be as simple as reading them a story, helping them write a letter, or playing a game with them.
+Childcare and volunteer work with Asian children is extremely varied.
+You can participate in the daily running of the centre which includes preparing meals, cleaning, doing laundry, and general building maintenance, or more direct childcare activities which includes teaching and spending time with the children.
+This more hands-on interaction with the children can be as simple as reading them a story, helping them write a letter, or playing a game with them.

 "I worked at Snowland school for Tibetan orphans, sometimes teaching and other times just playing with the children or helping them informally with their English.
 The children were really lovely and it was so hard to leave their beautiful smiling faces.
 They make you feel really special and were always fascinated by my blonde hair and my clothes.
 The cheery ‘Namestes’ and cuddles were something I would look forward to every morning.
 I also had the opportunity to work a few days at NRH, a rehabilitation center for children suffering with malnutrition (a major problem in Nepal), which was very rewarding.
 Although many of the children were very ill, they were always smiling and loved having the attention of volunteers."

 Rachel Gates– Care in Nepal

 Children and Adults with Special Needs and Volunteering in Asia

 Care centers for children and adults with special needs in Asia deal with people who have physical or mental disabilities.
 Volunteer work with adults and children with special needs range from medical volunteer work to helping these people accomplish daily activities.